 TV star and comedian Paul O’Grady dies at the age of 67

-The TV star died ‘unexpectedly but peacefully’ on Tuesday evening, a statement shared with the PA news agency via a representative said.
+Paul O’Grady death: TV star and comedian dies at the age of 67

+‘It is with great sadness that I inform you that Paul has passed away unexpectedly but peacefully,’ O’Grady’s partner Andre Portasio said

+The Queen consort stars with Paul O’Grady in a royal special of ‘The Love of Dogs’

-TV presenter and comedian Paul O’Grady has died at the age of 67, his partner Andre Portasio has said.
+TV presenter and comedian Paul O’Grady has died at the age of 67.

-The TV star, also known for his drag queen persona Lily Savage, died “unexpectedly but peacefully” on Tuesday evening, a statement shared with the PA news agency via a representative said.
+The TV star, also known for his drag queen persona Lily Savage, died “unexpectedly but peacefully” on Tuesday (28 March) evening, a statement shared with the PA news agency said.

-Mr Portasio said in his statement: “It is with great sadness that I inform you that Paul has passed away unexpectedly but peacefully yesterday evening.”
+Portasio said: “It is with great sadness that I inform you that Paul has passed away unexpectedly but peacefully yesterday evening.

 “We ask, at this difficult time, that whilst you celebrate his life you also respect our privacy as we come to terms with this loss.